abenk-oss/go-cache/README.md

 # go-cache

-A thread-safe, generic in-memory key-value store library for Go, optimized for single-machine applications.
+A thread-safe, generic in-memory key-value cache for Go, ideal for single-machine applications.
+The cache's key advantage is its use of generics, providing type safety and eliminating the need for casting or working with empty interfaces.
+Additionally, since it operates entirely in-memory with built-in expiration, there's no need for serialization or network transmission, which improves performance for local caching needs.

 ## Installation